 - Permits — all faculty, staff and students will be issued a Vehicle Registration Permit upon the completion of vehicle registration and the payment of the required fee(s).
 The Vehicle Registration Permit must be affixed from the rearview mirror.
 It will be the responsibility of the motorist to keep the permit visible.
 Other permits are to be affixed or displayed in accordance with the printed instructions issued with the permit.

-- Handicapped Parking Permits (permanent) — the university recognizes only state or municipality issued handicapped parking permits as valid for use in designated handicapped parking areas on campus.
+- Disability Parking Permits (permanent) — the university recognizes only state or municipality issued disability parking permits as valid for use in designated accessible parking areas on campus.
+These permits must be accompanied by a University-issued disability parking permit.
 Students with permanent handicapping conditions should secure municipal permits from their home area Police Department or from the New York State Department of Motor Vehicles.

-- Handicapped Parking Permits (Temporary) — students who need special parking consideration due to a temporary handicapping condition must apply for special permission from the Accessibility Resources, 60 Capen Hall, North Campus.
+- Disability Parking Permits (Temporary) — students who need special parking consideration due to a temporary handicapping condition must apply for special permission from Parking and Transportation Services.
 A medical certification of disability must accompany the application.

 - Parking Policy — automobile parking on the campus is considered to be a privilege granted by the university.
 The Administration is aware that there may be a shortage of convenient parking spaces during peak periods and is attempting to keep up with the heavy demands of the student and faculty population as efficiently as finances and land permit.
 In order to make parking as equitable as possible, an effort is made to keep parking regulations reasonable and strictly enforced.
 Each student is expected to work out a schedule of arrival at the campus which will allow him or her time to find a legal parking place.
 Ignorance of the regulations is not considered an excuse for a violation.

 - Liability.
 The university accepts no liability for loss or damage to a motor vehicle or its contents.
-This includes any damage caused by moving or towing.
+This includes any damage caused by moving, booting or towing.